obsproject/obs-studio/CONTRIBUTING.rst

 Naming Conventions
 ^^^^^^^^^^^^^^^^^^

-- Clearly spell out words and avoid unnecessary abbreviations (e.g. no AdvAudio, but AdvancedAudio).
+- Clearly spell out words and avoid unnecessary abbreviations (e.g., no AdvAudio, but AdvancedAudio).

 - Ensure a consistent use of capitalisation across the codebase (Avoid having